schoolofcities/urban-growth-canada/ggh-growth/README.md

 The file `input-vkt-by-da-estimate.csv` are estimates of average Vehicle Kilometres Travelled (VKT) per household for each DA in the study area.
 This is a daily total for a weekday in 2016 (yes this isn't great, but the best we have)

-The goal for this part is to estimate the average level of household GHG emissions for transport for each DA based on this data.
+The goal for this part is to estimate the average level of yearly GHG emissions per household for transport for each DA based on this data.

 This will be a rough estimate, but should be possible based on the following.